 - The death rate (number killed per 100,000 licenced drivers) for young drivers aged 15 to 24 is higher than any other age group – about three times the rate for 35-44 year old licenced drivers.

 Parachute is a national, charitable organization that focuses on preventing injury and saving lives.
-State Farm® and Parachute are working together to address the issue of teen driver safety in Canada.
+We work closely with Parachute to address road safety issues in Canada.

 Get an Auto Quote